 *** This is not my most recent blog post.
-As of August 2017, all new blog posts are only available to subscribed blog followers.
+As of August 2017, many new blog posts are only available to subscribed blog followers.
 Here’s why… ***

 Speaking for myself, the definition of success is happiness.
 As simple as that.
 Being happy is one thing the common ailment known as “money” can’t actually buy you.
 Granted, you can have some short term fun if you have plenty, but true happiness comes from within.
 I know many very wealthy, miserable people.

 Let’s talk blogging.
 To me, the definition of a successful travel blog is to be happy with what you’re creating, enjoying writing for your regular followers and most of all creating a readable memory of the enjoyment I’m experiencing along my journey.
 I have a successful blog.